ohzinteractive/PIT/README.md

   - Query mouse/touch position
   - Query mouse/touch normalized position (the position in the range [-1..1])
   - Check for mouse buttons (left right middle)
-  - Mouse scroll and touch pinch to zoom merged into the same variable
+  - Scroll for mouse and touch (mapped to wheel mouse and one finger drag respectively)
+  - Zoom for mouse and touch (mapped to wheel mouse and two finger pinch respectively)
   - Query amount of active pointers (for mouse always 1 if any button is pressed)
   - Allows to define a subregion that will be used to compute position coordinates